AmaanHUB/intro_to_docker/README.md

 # pull an image
 docker pull <image_name>

+# see images that are available on host
+docker images

 # pull and immediately run the image, will run if already downloaded
 docker run <image_name>

+# with the ports (-p), the second is the port the docker container will use (.i.e. what we want to connect to), the first is what we would be using to connect to from the host
+docker run -d -p 81:80 nginx:latest

 # build an image from a Dockerfile
 docker build -t <image_name>